vestrel00/contacts-android/DEV_NOTES.md

 This is a special case that only occurs when there are no accounts yet in the system.
 RawContacts that are not associated with an account when there are existing accounts remain local.
-The Contacts Provider does not automatically associate local accounts when a new account is added if there are already other accounts in the system.
+The Contacts Provider does not automatically associate local contacts to an account when a new account is added if there are already other accounts in the system.

 Removing the Account will delete all of the associated rows in the Contact, RawContact, and Data tables.